b-knd/notes/Artificial Intelligence/Mathematics For Machine Learning/README.md

 ***
 ## Chapter 1 Introduction and Motivation
+**Three concepts of machine learning:**
+- Data
+  - Core of machine learning
+  - Provides valuable patterns
+- Model
+  - Describes functions that map inputs to outputs
+  - Learn from data that improves its performances
+  - Good model generalise well to yet unseen data
+- Learning
+  - Find patterns and structures in data
+### Chapter 1.1 Funding Words for Intuitions
+**Ambiguity in Machine Learning**
+> The word **algorithm** can mean a system that makes predictions based on inputted data (predictors) or a system that adapt parameters of predictor to perform well on future unseen input data (training)

+**Main concepts covered**
+- Data is represented as vector
+- Appropriate model is being chosen (probabilistic or optimization view)
+- Learning is carried out from available data through numerical optimization methods (Model should also works well on unseen data)

 ## Chapter 2 Linear Algebra

 ## Chapter 3 Analytic Geometry
 ## Chapter 4 Matrix Decomposition
 ## Chapter 5 Vector Calculus